The Challenge of Cultural Climate Change

-From the bookshelf of Rabbi Sacks, we filmed his video book reviews of some volumes he read in 2017, and the ideas they sparked.
+From the bookshelf of Rabbi Sacks: In 2017 we filmed Rabbi Sacks as he shared the ideas he had found in some volumes he had recently read, and the inspiration they sparked.

-“I recently re-read Yuval Noah Harari’s bestselling book ‘Sapiens’ and finished reading Douglas Murray’s (from The Henry Jackson Society) new, excellent and already bestselling book ‘The Strange Death of Europe’.
+“I recently re-read Yuval Noah Harari’s bestselling book ‘Sapiens‘ and finished reading Douglas Murray’s (from The Henry Jackson Society) new, excellent and already bestselling book ‘The Strange Death of Europe‘.
 Both have something very important to say about the state of our world.
-Here are a few thoughts of my own about the books and the work that needs to be done to protect our society.”
+Here are a few thoughts of my own about these books, and their messages about the crucial work that needs to be done to protect our society.”

 A personal confession: I have to admit I have an addiction – I just love reading books, which is normally an enormous pleasure, but sometimes just plain robs you of your sleep.
 And in particular, I’ve just been reading two books, both of them bestsellers, which I commend to you.
 One, which I’m actually reading for the second time is Yuval Harari’s terrific book, Sapiens which has been a bestseller throughout the world.
 It’s a sweeping history of humanity from the time homo sapiens first set foot on earth until today.
 The other one, another bestseller – but it’s only just – out is Douglas Murray’s book, The Strange Death of Europe.
 And the argument of the book, I can probably signal to you just by reading the first two sentences, “Europe is committing suicide, or at least its leaders have decided to commit suicide.”
 Murray’s argument is that the political leadership of Europe has either been dishonest about or plain denial of various happenings in Europe that are causing us to risk, indeed put in danger the very nature of European civilisation and free societies that we’ve come to enjoy and take as absolutely natural.